-When the temperatures soar, Michiganders head to the beach.
-And there are few beach getaways quite like the towering Silver Lake Sand Dunes.
+When the temperatures soar, Michiganders head to the beach and explore beach getaways like the towering Silver Lake Sand Dunes.

 Silver Lake State Park covers nearly 3,000 acres of Lake Michigan shoreline.
-And while most of that parkland is covered in sugar-sand dunes, the park also includes a four-mile Lake Michigan beach, inland Silver Lake, wooded hiking trails, a campground with boat launches, and a towering lighthouse.
+While most of that parkland is covered in sugar-sand dunes, the park also includes a four-mile Lake Michigan beach, inland Silver Lake, wooded hiking trails, a campground with boat launches and a towering lighthouse.
 Adjacent to the state park is the town of Mears with a host of additional lodging options and visitor attractions.
-Taken together, the Silver Lake area is tailor-made for summertime family getaways in Pure Michigan.
+The Silver Lake area is tailor-made for summertime family getaways in Pure Michigan.

 Like a scene out of Lawrence of Arabia, the Silver Lake Sand Dunes lure visitors to explore its expanse of sandy peaks.
 Boat across Silver Lake or park on the lake’s northernmost shore to access 2,000 acres of pure golden sand.
 Run down the towering dunes, but remember, you’ll have to climb back up again!
-Try the challenge of sandboarding the dunes; you can rent boards at watersport outfitters in town.
-Or search for rare fulgurites, narrow tubes of molten and solidified sand created by lightning strikes.
+Try the challenge of sandboarding the slopes; you can rent boards at numerous watersport outfitters in town.
+You can also search for rare fulgurites, narrow tubes of molten and solidified sand created by lightning strikes.